 The upper elevation limit stop prevents the arbor block and the motor belt from hitting the underside of the table.
 The lower elevation limit stop prevents the arbor block or blade from hitting the lower trunnion assembly and dust shroud.
-The arbor bumper (see Fig. 35 on page 27) serves as the lower elevation limit and cannot be adjusted.
+The arbor bumper (see Fig. 41) serves as the lower elevation limit and cannot be adjusted.
 The upper elevation limit stop must be adjusted correctly to ensure proper operation of the saw.